 This means that if you enter through a different gate, it may be impossible to reach your seats without going a very long way out of the way.

 If you have small children with you or have trouble walking, you will definitely want to enter through the gate listed on your ticket to put you as close as possible to your seats upon entering the stadium.

 Enjoy the Game

 P.S.
-You definitely want to tailgate at the Cotton Bowl.
-In order to simplify your tailgate packing, get our FREE tailgate packing list!
-Grab your copy now in the box below.
-Plus, as a bonus, you’ll get our weekly email newsletters full of travel tips and inspiration.
+Planning on tailgating at the Cotton Bowl?
+Simplify your tailgate packing by getting our FREE tailgate packing list!
+Grab your copy in the box below.
+Plus, as a bonus, you’ll get our weekly email newsletters full of family travel tips and inspiration.